Skip to main content

 All are welcome

 As a matter of policy, Habitat for Humanity International and its affiliated organizations do not proselytize.
 This means that Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.
-About Habitat for Humanity International Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity today operates around the globe and has helped build, renovate and repair more than 600,000 decent, affordable houses sheltering more than 3 million people worldwide.
+Habitat for Humanity International was founded in Americus, Georgia, USA, in 1976.
+Today, Habitat for Humanity operates around the globe and has helped more than 62 million people build or improve the place they call home.

 Did You know?